factor/factor/basis/compiler/cfg/register-allocation/backtracking/ALGORITHM.md

 including fast-path carriers around out-of-line GC blocks.
 This is a local transport-cost bound, not a claim of globally optimal CFG placement.
 `interior-gaps-skipped` reports this decision separately from assignments.

+Ordinary block-entry reloads can use the shared SSA edge resolver directly.
+For an original live-in register fragment beginning exactly at phase entry, with a stack-slot reload and only non-kill predecessors, the allocator may publish its assigned register as the incoming location.
+Each predecessor then supplies its actual register or memory value through the existing parallel mapping.
+This avoids an edge store followed by a successor reload; it neither assumes the spill home is initialized nor equates spillset members.
+The fragment's outgoing store remains intact.
+Phi, GC, and ABI entry instructions, blocks with kill predecessors, and values absent from the original live-in set retain their explicit reload. `edge-entry-reloads` counts the delegated transports.
+Tests exercise a simultaneous register swap and a mixed register / memory incoming edge, and reject deleting their required edge copies.